Code-Institute-Submissions/flx-tool/README.md

 The primary concern is foreign driving licence exchange appointments as they are usually first time customers and unfamiliar with the NDLS.
 These applications are more complex in comparison to standard Irish licence applications, therefore they have a considerably lower success rate.

-The low success rate is causing frustration for the customer due to the applicant having to rebook another appointment which can take weeks.
+The low success rate is causing frustration for the customer due to the applicant having to book another appointment which can take weeks.
 In addition to this, the NDLS can only charge a fee for successful applications, hence the revenue loss.

 > We must __improve the success rate__ for this type of application.
 To achieve this, we should __offer easy to understand guidance__ for customers that will help to __alleviate the common issues__ that arise when exchanging a foreign licence.